arriveddev/officeUbuntu/README.md

 ## Step 3.
 Install PlayOnLinux
 sudo apt install playonlinux

 ## Step 4.
-Install Office 2016 on Ubuntu
+Prepare Office 2016 exe file
 Prepare the Office 2016 installer: If you don't have it already, click here to download Microsoft Office 2016 Full 32/64-bit. (https://arriveddev.com/office-2016-professional-plus-full-activate/)

+## Step 5: Install Office 2016 on Ubuntu
 Open the menu and search for "PlayOnLinux".
 Click on it to launch the application.

 Click Office -> Install, select Microsoft Office 2016 Method B.